 Realistic Conversations: Skills to support TEP webinar

-Thursday 25th March 2021 (please complete the online application form to be added to our waiting list if the date is not suitable)
+Thursday 13th May and Wednesday 2nd June 2021 (please complete the online application form to be added to our waiting list if these dates are not suitable)

-Susan Henry is a 72 year old lady, she has deteriorated since admission, following ICU review the plan of care for Mrs Henry is ward level care.
-Her daughter, Lindsay, has called to ask when her mum is getting home.
-The doctor calls Mrs Henry’s daughter back to update her on the plan of care.
+Susan Henry, aged 72, has deteriorated since admission.
+Following ICU review, the plan for Mrs Henry is ward level care.
+Her son, Andrew, has called to ask when his mum is getting home.
+The doctor phones Andrew back to update him on the plan of care.

 This session will demonstrate:

 “A Treatment Escalation Plan (TEP) is a communication tool which is helpful in hospital when a person with serious illness has the potential for acute deterioration or may be coming towards the end of their life.
 Sometimes doing everything possible may actually lead to harm – to more suffering and distress rather than less – and without any particular gain.
 What can be done and what should be done may not necessarily be the same thing.
 Treatment Escalation Plans should be discussed and made based on personalised realistic goals rather than ‘one size fits all’ treatment.

 Crucially, a TEP provides on-call hospital staff with immediately accessible guidance about how to respond to an individual in times of crisis, especially out of hours and at weekends.
 A TEP becomes particularly important when there is agreement that interventions or referrals for more intensive care that are contrary to a person’s wishes or are futile or burdensome should not be undertaken.
 Equally in many patients who may have an agreed DNACPR, a TEP clarifies all the treatments and care that should continue.”